 The Child Support Supervisor is the supervisory level in the Child Support Specialist series.
-Positions in this class differ from those in the class of Child Support Specialist IV in that the primary assignment is the supervision of staff.
+Positions in this class differ from those in the class of Child Support Specialist IVIII in that their primary assignment is the supervision of staff.
 Positions in this class may also carry a limited caseload.